 Sometimes how you structure your Questions can improve the flow for data capture.
 For example, if you want to capture a signature along with secondary scans and other form data, you could have the secondary scans set as pre-submit questions and then signature capture set as a post-submit question.

 Multiple Barcodes in Camera View

 With our SD PRO scan engine you can read, preview and select the barcode you need from as many as 5 barcodes in the camera view.
 Please look here for how to enable the Barcode Preview feature.

-a) View, filter, share and export your scan records from codeREADr.com’s Scans page using a custom export template.
+a) First, you can view, filter, share and export your scan records from our Scans page using a custom export template.

-b) Auto-insert those records to third party databases.
+b) Secondly, you can Auto-insert those records to third party databases.

-c) Post scan records directly to your own server with Postback URL (“Webhook”) or FTP.
+c) Thirdly, you can post scan records directly to your own server with Postback URL (“Webhook”) or FTP.

 A/B Compare Barcodes

-If you also have other applications to compare two barcodes, you can use our A/B Compare feature.
-If two barcode values scanned sequentially match, then the app user sees a Valid response.
-If they don’t, they see an Invalid response.
+You can use our A/B Compare feature to compare two barcodes.
+First, if two barcode values scanned sequentially match, then the app user sees a Valid response.
+In contrast, if they don’t, they see an Invalid response.